ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 This document is explains concepts related to the proposal in [DIF Work Item Proposal (Draft)](2025-11-24-dif-work-item-proposal.md) and is intended to illustrate the core idea of using DID-based trust chains for workloads and agents.

+This document includes important requirements from the previous Trusted AI Working Group at DIF session, where we defined the components, as well as requirements from Alan Karp.

 ## Paradigm Shift for Authorization in Distributed Transactions

 The current approach aims to define a robust authorization flow that supports workloads and AI Agents.